ayusht0507/Hospital_Readmission_prediction/README.md

 ---

-## Feature Engineering
+# Feature Engineering

+Some additional features were created from the original dataset.

-### Diagnosis Grouping
+## Diagnosis Grouping

-The diagnosis variables are grouped into broader categories:
+The original diagnosis variables are converted into broader diagnosis groups:

 ```text
 diag_1_group